APIDevTools/swagger-express-middleware/README.md

 --------------------------
 I welcome any contributions, enhancements, and bug-fixes.
 [File an issue](https://github.com/BigstickCarpet/swagger-express-middleware/issues) on GitHub and [submit a pull request](https://github.com/BigstickCarpet/swagger-express-middleware/pulls).
 Use JSHint to make sure your code passes muster.  (see [.jshintrc](.jshintrc)).

-Here are some things currently on the to-do list:
+Here are some things currently on the __to-do list__:

 * __Response validation__ - The plan is to add code that intercepts calls to `res.send()` and validates the response against the Swagger API.

+* __Security middleware__ - The [Metadata middleware](https://github.com/BigstickCarpet/swagger-express-middleware/blob/master/docs/middleware/metadata.md) already exposes security metadata for each request, and the [Validate Request middleware](https://github.com/BigstickCarpet/swagger-express-middleware/blob/master/docs/middleware/validateRequest.md) does some very basic authentication checks, but any _real_ authentication/authorization logic currently requries the developer to write custom middleware.
+It'll be dead-simple to implement `basic` and `apiKey` authentication.  `oauth2` might be a bit more complicated, but still doable.

 * __XML Support__ - You can already use XML with Swagger Express Middleware, but it simply gets parsed as a string.
 You get no schema validation or automatic parsing.
 Now that Swagger 2.0 [officially supports XML](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#xmlObject), I intend to add support for XML with the same features as JSON.